miketang84/bamboo/doc/myfirstproject.md

 ## Procedures of Development of Projects
 In the *myfirstapp*, there are two pages totally, homepage and resultpage.
 In the homepage, it presents a form for collecting user information.
 After clicking the submit button, *myfirstapp* would save the information that you input into redis database server.
-At the same time, it will jump to the resultpage that shows your information up after pulling data from database.
+At the same time, it will jump to the resultpage that shows all of information that you have input.
 Usually, we construct data models for applications firstly.

 ####Model Components
 As for the current application, there is only one model MYUser.
-To reuse code as much as possible, Bamboo provides models.user model for specific users to inherit from.
-You can implement such model as the following class `MYUser`, which mainly contains fields and constructor [init() function].
-For more details, you can refer to chapter [Model]().
+To reuse code as much as possible, Bamboo provides **models.user** model for specific users to inherit from.
+The implementation of `MYUser` model, which mainly contains fields and constructor [init() function], follows as:

 	module(..., package.seeall)

-	local User = require 'bamboo.models.user'		-- import another model/class
+	local User = require 'bamboo.models.user'		-- import the bamboo.models.user model/class

 	local MYUser = User:extend {
 		__tag = 'Bamboo.Model.User.MYUser';
 		__name = 'MYUser';
 		__desc = 'Generitic MYUser definition';
-		__indexfd = 'name';							-- all instances of MYUser indexed by name field __fields = {								-- several fields, that is, name, age and gender ['name'] = {},
+		__indexfd = 'name';							-- all instances of MYUser indexed by the field of name __fields = {								-- several fields, that is, name, age and gender ['name'] = {},
 			['age'] = {},